Baháʼí Faith in Greater Boston: Growing community

-In the summer of 1906 Stanwood Cobb learned of the religion from a series of articles in the Boston Transcript and went to Green Acre to learn more of the religion.
+In the summer of 1906, Stanwood Cobb learned of the religion from a series of articles in the Boston Transcript and went to Green Acre to learn more about the religion.
 He successively conversed with Sarah Farmer and Mary Lucas.
 Thornton Chase was also there giving a series of talks.
 It was on that occasion that Cobb joined the religion.

-By the Winter of 1906 Louis Bourgeois, later architect of the Baháʼí House of Worship in Wilmette, Illinois, and his wife had joined the religion after having "come into association with the Baha'i [sic] Faith through Marie Watson and Mary Hanford Ford."
+By the winter of 1906 Louis Bourgeois, later architect of the Baháʼí House of Worship in Wilmette, Illinois, and his wife had joined the religion after having "come into association with the Baha'i [sic] Faith through Marie Watson and Mary Hanford Ford."
 Khan and his family went on Baháʼí pilgrimage in 1906.

-Circa early 1907 or late 1906 Ober went on Baháʼí pilgrimage and was asked to go with Hooper Harris on a trip to India promulgating the religion, an effort noted as lasting "... no less than seven months, in India and Burma, visiting Bombay, Poona, Lahore, Calcutta, Rangoon and Mandalay." ʻAbdu'l-Bahá's guidance to them amounted to behaving very differently than Christian missionaries.
-Ober returned and was visible at Green Acre late summer 1907.
+Circa early 1907 or late 1906, Ober went on Baháʼí pilgrimage and was asked to go with Hooper Harris on a trip to India promulgating the religion, an effort noted as lasting "... no less than seven months, in India and Burma, visiting Bombay, Poona, Lahore, Calcutta, Rangoon, and Mandalay." ʻAbdu'l-Bahá's guidance to them amounted to behaving very differently than Christian missionaries.
+Ober returned and was visible at Green Acre late summer of 1907.
 Ober went on a second pilgrimage in May 1909 with the MacNutt family and others.
 One early joke in the history of the religion comes from Ober about whether he was going to India or America ...